pangeo-data/pangeo-eosc/EGI-CLI-Swift.md

 conda activate egi
 pip install fedcloudclient
 ```
-See more information about `fedcloudclient` in: https://fedcloudclient.fedcloud.eu/
+See more information about `fedcloudclient` in: https://fedcloudclient.fedcloud.eu/.
+Installing `fedcloudclient` will also install required `openstackclient`.

 You should be able to issue:
 ```